- About Us

 - For Parents

-SLOs are measures of student learning used in grades where there is not a standardized end-of-grade test given by the state.
+Student Learning Objectives (SLOs) are measures of student learning used in grades where there is not a standardized end-of-grade test given by the state.
 In Georgia, SLOs are utilized to track achievement for students in Grades K-3.
 For these students, as well as Grade 3 where GLOBE Academy has chosen to use MAP® tests as a monitor for reaching our SLO.

 MAP® tests are computer adaptive tests of reading and mathematics.
 When taking a MAP® test, the difficulty of the question is based on how well the child answered the previous question.
 In this way, the MAP® tests are able to zero in on each students specific achievement level.
 The MAP® tests are given three times during the academic year to monitor student progress.
 The data provided can be used by teachers to understand what each child is ready to learn, providing review where needed or more challenging material.